ViestaNaran/Interactive_Installation/README.md

 https://www.youtube.com/watch?v=uSPzucRV0UA&t=4s
 This link shows me presenting the project at the museum.
-The video is made by the museum and focuses alot on the discussion of the effects of the objects, but throughout the video all the effects are shown.
+The video is made by the museum and focuses alot on the discussion of the objects, their effects and how they work in conjunction with the setting of the museum, but throughout the video all the effects are shown.

 The project includes a drum with sound effect, an anvil + hammer with lighting and sound effects, a vikinghorn with sound effect,